malekbenz/malekbenz/_posts/2016-02-02-First-web-application-with-ExpressJs.md

 category: NodeJs
 tags : ['Javascript',  'NodeJs', 'Express']
 categories: ['Javascript', 'NodeJs', 'Express']
+description: Express is a web application framework for nodejs, It is designed for building web applications and APIs.
+Express  is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
+Express js is great for creating web application and web API.
+image: /images/helloexpress/web.png

 ---

 Express is a web application framework for nodejs, It is designed for building web applications and APIs.
 Express  is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.
 Express js is great for creating web application and web API.